microlinkhq/metascraper/CONTRIBUTING.md

 }
 ```

-You can declare any logic you need in order to determinate the output.
+You can declare any logic you need in order to determine the output.

-A set of rules under the same namespace runs on series and only the value returned by the first rule that output a [truthy](https://developer.mozilla.org/en-US/docs/Glossary/Falsy) value will be taken.
+A set of rules under the same namespace runs in series and only the value returned by the first rule that outputs a [truthy](https://developer.mozilla.org/en-US/docs/Glossary/Falsy) value will be taken.
 So remember, the order is important!.

 ### Defining `test` function